romero927/kgromero/memory-bank/progress.md

 - Blog or articles section (if desired)
 - Project showcase with more detailed information
 - Improved animations or transitions
+- Apply accessibility patterns to remaining components (Timeline, Other, etc.)

 ### Documentation
 - Code documentation